Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 #### 5. Add necessary permissions and features ####

-The scanning activity needs the following permissions and features
+The scanning activity needs the following permissions and features:

 - Permissions
 	- CAMERA